 Score: 3 / 5

-In contrast, Malwarebytes is fairly well positioned in terms of support.
-The program's help center provides a variety of articles and videos, organized by operating system.
-A search function allows you to quickly find what you need.
+In contrast to the last section, Malwarebytes is fairly well-positioned when it comes to support.
+The program's help center provides a variety of informative articles and videos, organized by operating system.
+Thanks to the integrated search capability, you can quickly find what you need.

-The offers are more personalized for business customers, depending largely on the number of potential users.
+The offers are more personalized for business customers and depend largely on the number of envisioned users.

 |Contract period (months)||0||12|

 |Max.
 Number of devices||unlimited||5|

 Since Malwarebytes is one of the few antivirus providers from our sample to offer such a simple pricing structure, comparing it to other services is fairly complicated.
 Most of its competitors are available in different premium versions, each of which comes with various features.
 As subscription packages and features for each program and package vary, the table below compares each provider's offering on the basis of a sample we created, utilizing the package which comes closest as each developer's entry.
 Based on this comparison, Malwarebytes is one of the most expensive solutions amongst the programs we assessed.

 Despite its rather pompous claims of being able to do everything that other antivirus programs can't, Malwarebytes still leaves a good impression.
 This can be traced to its ease of use, navigation, and provision of the most sought-after features, with almost no proverbial "fat" or filler.
 Unfortunately, Malwarebytes lacks a few necessary components, with its superior "intelligence" not reflected in the test labs' assessments.
 For our part, we weren't thrilled with the software's performance issues when scanning, or the number of false positives which its scans delivered.